- Search The Registry

 On this date in 1854, the U.S. Congress passed the Kansas-Nebraska Act that allowed voting residents (meaning primarily white-American males) in the territories of Kansas and Nebraska to decide whether to allow slavery within their borders.

 The Act served to repeal the Missouri Compromise of 1820, which prohibited slavery north of latitude 36°30´.
 The Kansas-Nebraska Act angered many in the North who considered the Missouri Compromise to be a long-standing binding agreement, but it was strongly supported in the pro-slavery South.
-After the Kansas-Nebraska Act was passed, pro-slavery and anti-slavery supporters rushed in to settle Kansas to affect the outcome of the first election held there after the law went into effect.
+After the Kansas-Nebraska Act was passed, pro-slavery and anti-slavery supporters rushed in to settle Kansas to affect the outcome of the first election held after the law went into effect.

-Pro-slavery settlers carried the election, but were charged with fraud by anti-slavery settlers, who did not accept the results.
+Pro-slavery settlers carried the election but were charged with fraud by anti-slavery settlers, who did not accept the results.
 The anti-slavery settlers held another election, but pro-slavery settlers refused to vote.
 This resulted in the establishment of two opposing legislatures within the Kansas territory.
 Violence soon erupted, with the anti-slavery forces led by John Brown.

 The territory earned the nickname "bleeding Kansas," as the death toll rose.
 President Franklin Pierce, in support of the pro-slavery settlers, sent in Federal troops to stop the violence and disperse the anti-slavery legislature.
 Another election was called.
-Once again, pro-slavery supporters won and once again they were charged with election fraud.
-As a result, Congress did not recognize the constitution adopted by the pro-slavery supporters and Kansas was not allowed to become a state.
+Once again, pro-slavery supporters won, and once again they were charged with election fraud.
+As a result, Congress did not recognize the constitution adopted by the pro-slavery supporters, and Kansas was not allowed to become a state.